t0t0-01/react-native-course-projects/README.md

 # react-native-test-projects
-Projects developed using the React Native framework
+Projects developed using the React Native framework for the **The Complete React Native + Hooks Course**

 ## Food
 App that uses the Yelp API to display restaurants based on a user search.